 With Power BI Desktop, you can easily connect to the ever expanding world of data.
 If you don’t have Power BI Desktop, you can download and install it.

 There are all sorts of data sources available in Power BI Desktop.
-The following image shows how to connect to data, by selecting the File ribbon, then Get Data > More.
+The following image shows how to connect to data, by selecting Get Data > Other > Web.

 Example of connecting to data